 Fall can make your garden enchanting with red, brown and golden tones.
-But the bane of every homeowner’s existence during fall is leaves and sticks clogging your gutters.
+But the bane of every homeowner’s existence during fall is leaves and sticks clogging your seamless gutters.
 They are the worst kind of nuisance because the twigs and leaves can actually damage your home if left unchecked.
 If you already have stick and leaves clogging your gutters, clean them immediately, or call professionals like gutter guards Atlanta.
+This could also be the best time to inspect your gutters and determine if a new gutter installation is required.

 But if you’re still in the clear, here are some ways you can minimize the number of stray sticks and leaves both in your gutters and in your garden: